Klrfl/morse-cli/README.md

 This is a very simple CLI for translating to and from morse code, written in Go

+## Installation

+run this command.
+If you don't have Go [download and install it](https://go.dev/dl) first.

+`go install github.com/klrfl/morse-translator`

 ## Usage

 Currently there is only one command in this program: `translate`.
 It consists of